lbvf50mobile/til/20190706_Saturday/answers.md

 amazonCheckmate(king, amazon) = [5, 21, 0, 29].
 ![king = "d3" and amazon = "e4"](example1.png)

+Red crosses correspond to the checkmate positions, orange pluses refer to check positions, and green circles denote safe squares.

 ## For king = "d3" and amazon = "e4"

 For king = "a1" and amazon = "g5", the output should be
 amazonCheckmate(king, amazon) = [0, 29, 1, 29].
 ![king = "a1" and amazon = "g5"](example2.png)

+The stalemate position is marked by a blue square.

 ## Open test cases.
 - 1)  Input: